 The NSF-ADVANCE Mission is to increase the representation and advancement of women in academic science and engineering careers, thereby contributing to the development of a more diverse science and engineering workforce.
-NSF-ADVANCE Site.
+Advance Portal Website.

 The MU-ADVANCE Program Mission was to increase recruitment and retention of female STEM faculty at Marshall through faculty development initiatives, enhanced recruitment efforts, and improved institutional climate.